SIE Exam: Trading and Settlement

 Ex-Dividend Date

-Set one business day before the record date.
+Under T+1 settlement (effective May 28, 2024), the ex-dividend date is the same calendar day as the record date.
 Buyers on or after the ex-date do not receive the declared dividend.
-Under T+1 settlement, you must buy before the ex-date to receive the dividend.
+To receive the dividend, you must purchase the day before the ex-date so that the trade settles on (or before) the record date.

 NBBO (National Best Bid and Offer)